trickert76/evcc-raspi-images/README.md

 - 📶 [comitup](https://github.com/davesteele/comitup) for WiFi setup without ethernet
 - 🐧 [Armbian](https://www.armbian.com) base image and build system

-## How to use
+## Getting Started

-- Download your image file from [releases](https://github.com/evcc-io/images/releases).
+1. Download your image file from [releases](https://github.com/evcc-io/images/releases).
-- Flash your image to an SD card using [balenaEtcher](https://www.balena.io/etcher/) or [USBImager](https://gitlab.com/bztsrc/usbimager).
+2. Flash your image to an SD card using [balenaEtcher](https://www.balena.io/etcher/) or [USBImager](https://gitlab.com/bztsrc/usbimager).
-- Insert your SD card and connect your device with power and ethernet.
+3. Insert your SD card and connect your device with power and ethernet.
-- Navigate to `https://evcc.local/` in your browser.
+4. Navigate to `https://evcc.local/` in your browser.
 Accept the self-signed certificate.
-- You should see the evcc web interface.
+5. You should see the evcc web interface.
-- Alternatively: Use the [evcc iOS/Android app](http://github.com/evcc-io/app) to connect to your evcc instance.
+6. Alternatively: Use the [evcc iOS/Android app](http://github.com/evcc-io/app) to connect to your evcc instance.

 ## Administration